“So I’m back, to the velvet underground. Back to the floor, that I love.

 Juice a lemon, lime, and an orange, reserve juices and zest of lemon in a small bowl.
 Place the maple syrup, water, and star anise in a small saucepan over medium heat.
 Add the huckleberries, stirring constantly with a spoon until pieces are well coated, 3-4 minutes.
 Then promptly add the citrus juices and zest, continue to cook for about 10 minutes over medium to high heat until mixture has reduced slightly, and huckleberries have cooked down into a syrupy consistency.
 Sauce should be somewhat loose.
 Discard star anise pod, remove saucepan from heat, set aside.
 The sauce will thicken as it cools, may loosen with additional citrus juice or water.
 Keep warm or at room temperature to serve.

-Fennel and Red Cabbage Slaw Enough for 6-8 sliders, about 2-3 cups
+Fennel and Red Cabbage Slaw // Makes enough for 12 sliders, about 2-3 cups

 1/3 head red cabbage, cored and very thinly sliced crosswise